Statutory Hierarchy: How Is a Deceased Estate Distributed?

 Why is Statutory Hierarchy Essential for Intestate Estates?

 A statutory hierarchy, established by laws like the Succession Act 2006 (NSW), provides a clear framework for distributing a deceased person’s assets when there is no valid will.
-This prevents legal confusion regarding inheritance.
+This prevents legal confusion regarding inheritance and ensures that the process remains fair and transparent for all parties involved.

 Four Steps to Deceased Estate Distribution by Statutory Hierarchy